jacopoRodeschini/jacopoRodeschini/README.md

 👋 Hi, I’m @jacopoRodeschini,

 I like to think about new ideas and try to solve problems in the spirit of climate and environmental sustainability.

-Finally, I’m interested in all things related to science, applied Statistics and cloud computing.
+My curiosity extends to everything related to Science, Applied Statistics and Cloud Computing.